LLMs¶

 Unified LLM Interface

 Protolink provides a single, consistent API for all LLM providers.
-Whether you're using OpenAI, Anthropic, Ollama, or local models, you interact with them through the same methods: generate_response(), generate_stream_response(), and configuration helpers.
+Whether you're using OpenAI, Anthropic, Ollama, or local models, you interact with them through the same methods: call(), call_stream(), chat(), and the advanced infer() method.
 This unified approach means you can swap LLM providers without changing your application code - just update the initialization and you're done!

 Why Use Protolink's LLM Wrappers?